arun002/MyRetailApp/README.md

 Prerequisites :

-Before building the application , need to create local MongoDB instance.
+Before building the application , need to create local MongoDB instance and insert data into the collection.

 1. Install latest version of MongoDB.
 2. Install MongoDB client - Robomongo and create the data base 'myretaildb' and create collection 'product' under 'myretaildb'.